notunrandom/homebrew-cardano/README.md

 cardano-cli query tip --testnet-magic 1
 ```

-If needed you can look at its log file, e.g.:
+To look at its log file:

 ```bash
 tail -f $(brew --prefix)/var/cardano/preprod/log
 ```

+For more control, use the `cardano-node` command directly without starting
+the service.

 ### Kupo